 Have you noticed the media frenzy this past week?
 Fibromyalgia is trendy!!

-As she opened up about her chronic pain, her cancelled tour dates and stay in hospital; social media went into meltdown.
+As she opened up about her chronic pain, her canceled tour dates, and her stay in hospital; social media went into meltdown.

 In one camp you have those, like me who think that this is great for raising awareness.

 People are finally starting to ask questions about this relatively unknown and misunderstood condition.
 Facebook went into overdrive.
 Instagram was buzzing and Twitter, well just tweeted.
 Daytime TV interviewed doctors who gave the low down on Fibromyalgia.
 One of our regular presenters got a crash course in pronouncing the word as well as learning what the symptoms are.
 In some respects, it felt better late than never.
 All of sudden, we are validated.
 Just sad that it has taken so long and a celebrity suffering to bring Fibromyalgia out in the open.
 Good on Gaga!!

 They are questioning her motives for going public.
 Doubting that she could even have the condition given her long and energetic live performances.
 There have been those that have suggested that she would be better using her wealth by contributing to research.
 They deem this preferable as opposed to sharing her story.
 And believe it or not, there are some who are “whining” about her being in hospital.
 If she can “rest in the hospital, why can’t I?”
 Really???

 I am sure that she can think of better places to rest and recuperate without being admitted to hospital.

 The reality of this condition is that nobody is immune, the pain has no regard for celebrity status.
 Because Fibromyalgia is so different and unique to each individual it is difficult to judge one set of symptoms against another.
 Fibromyalgia can prove to be more debilitating for some than others.
 We know that it tends to go hand in hand with so many other conditions such as Chronic Fatigue or Irritable Bowel Syndrome.